-These mostly depend on consonance, or consonant rhyme.
+These mostly depend on consonance or consonant rhyme.
 This feature, as well as the variety of poetic techniques that Pinksy makes use of, structure the poem and work together to bring greater attention to the important themes Pinksy wanted to bring to a reader’s attention.

 Themes in Shirt

-At its most basic level this is a poem about making shirts.
+At its most basic level, this is a poem about making shirts.
 But it speaks deeply on themes of human rights and explores topics of consumerism and selective ignorance.
-Throughout the text Pinksy moves through stories, images, and historical examples of how the clothing industry has always mistreated its “employees.”
+Throughout the text, Pinksy moves through stories, images, and historical examples of how the clothing industry has always mistreated its “employees.”

 While contemporary society might believe the world to be a fairer place, there are innumerable employees working for less than any one could live off of, and suffering under despicable workplace conditions.
 This is a kind of modern slavery that goes against all the proclaimed ideals of the western world.

 Throughout ‘Shirt’ there are a number of lists.
 These contain features that Pinksy gathered together and with which he makes use of asyndeton.
 This occurs when the elements of the list build, without the presence of conjunctions like “and.”
-There are a a few lists that are created this way.
-The most prominent examples are in stanza three, ten, twelve and sixteen.
+There are a few lists that are created this way.
+The most prominent examples are in stanza three, ten, twelve, and sixteen.

 The poem is densely packed with allusions.
-Pinksy references a fire in 1911, the poetry of Hart Crane, the poet George Herbert, the hoax of Ossian and the cultural history around the kilt in Scotland.
+Pinksy references a fire in 1911, the poetry of Hart Crane, the poet George Herbert, the hoax of Ossian, and the cultural history around the kilt in Scotland.
 Towards the end of the poem he speaks on slavery in the Americas prior to the Civil War, and how that slavery still exists today.

 By being so exacting in his references, Pinksy is able to secure his facts in the real world.
 The people working in the sweatshops are human beings who have the right to be seen and heard as such.
-There is also a lot of language present in the text that is intimately connected to the production of clothing.
+There is also a lot of languages present in the text that is intimately connected to the production of clothing.
 A number of these words will probably be unknown to a reader.
 These include titles such as “carder,” “spinner” and patterns like “Tattersall,” and “Madras”.

 Analysis of Shirt